Al-Qalam 51-52

-The Verse of Evil Eye (آیه وَإِن يَكَادُ) is verse 51 and 52 of Al-Qalam (Q68:51-52) in the Quran.
+The Verse of Evil Eye (آیه وَإِن يَكَادُ) is verses 51 and 52 of Al-Qalam (Q68:51-52) in the Quran.
 It is usually recited for protection from the evil eye.
 It states: "And indeed, those who disbelieve would almost make you slip with their eyes when they hear the message, and they say: Indeed, he is mad.
 But it is not except a reminder to the worlds (68:51 and 52)."

 The context of the verse

 Verse 51: And indeed, those who disbelieve would almost make you slip with their eyes when they hear the message, and they say, "Indeed, he is mad."

 Verse 52: But it is not except a reminder to the worlds.

 Exegesis

 The verse refers to an evil eye.
-This meant that they want to make Muhammad sick and die with a special kind of look.
+This meant that they wanted to make Muhammad sick and die with a special kind of look.
 It also suggests that the verse is a metonymy for 'very angry glances', as they looked very furiously as if they wanted to kill Muhammad.
 In addition, the grudges of the disbelievers led them to a contradiction.
-On the one hand, they understood the importance of the Quran insofar as they desired the destruction of the Islamic Prophet, but on the other hand, they accuse him of madness.
+On the one hand, they understood the importance of the Quran insofar as they desired the destruction of the Islamic Prophet, but on the other hand, they accused him of madness.